alexjvr1/Stalkies/README.md

 They have a smaller gap between the eyes, which is less attractive to females.
 Thus they have fewer mating opportunites.
 They don't deliver more sperm per insemination.
 But they have much bigger testes.

+3) Do we find an accumulation of mutations in the SR males?

+Estimate mutational load in each dataset. (for different polymorphism classes- SNPs, indels, inversions?)

+Fst outlier analysis to find SNP differences between datasets.
+Is there more diversity within the SR males than between groups?

 #### 4. mtDNA?